Online learning for an MLP using extended Kalman filtering#

 x_max (float): Max x-coordinate to sample from.

-x_var (float, optional): Sampling variance in x-coordinate.
+x_std (float, optional): Sampling standard deviation in x-coordinate.
 Defaults to 0.1.

-y_var (float, optional): Sampling variance in y-coordinate.
+y_std (float, optional): Sampling standard deviation in y-coordinate.
 Defaults to 3.0.

 num_obs (int, optional): Number of training data to generate.
 Defaults to 200.